paragonie/ciphersweet/docs/README.md

   * [Blind Indexing](https://github.com/paragonie/ciphersweet/blob/master/docs/internals/04-blind-index.md)
 * [Solutions for Common Problems with Searchable Encryption](https://github.com/paragonie/ciphersweet/tree/master/docs/solutions)

+## Understanding CipherSweet's Features and Limitations

+CipherSweet is an implementation of [PIE's searchable encryption design](https://paragonie.com/blog/2017/05/building-searchable-encrypted-databases-with-php-and-sql), which combines semantically secure authenticated encryption with "blind indexes" of the plaintext.

+At a super high level overview:

+* Ciphertexts (encrypted messages) are indistinguishable from each other.
+* Blind indexes offer limited searching capabilities.
+* It doesn't support `LIKE` operators or regular expressions.
+* Each blind index uses, at its core, a one-way cryptographic hash function.
+* Each blind index can be created on the plaintext itself, or a **transformation** of the plaintext.
+Example transformations include:
+  * Last four numeric digits of the plaintext
+  * First letter of the plaintext
+  * All-lowercase representation of the plaintext
+* CipherSweet also supports **compound indexes**, which combine multiple fields together before applying the cryptographic hash function.
+  * This allows you to create an index on "first initial" + "last name".
+  * It's recommended to use compound indexes for sensitive boolean fields.
+    * For example: Indexing your users' HIV status by itself would be a huge HIPAA violation risk.
+However, if you index "HIV status + last 4 digits of social security number", an attacker can't just look at the blind indexes and immediately deduce the value of this boolean field.

 ## Setting up CipherSweet at Run-Time

 ### Select Your Backend